-The first kidney transplant was performed in 1950.
-Over the years, the surgical techniques for organ transplantation has become so successful that organ recipients can expect to live a normal lifespan.
+The first successful, long-term kidney transplant was performed in 1954 by Joseph Murray.
+Over the years, the surgical techniques for organ transplantation have become so successful that organ recipients can expect to live a normal lifespan.

 However, organ transplantation involves the process of introducing a foreign organ to a person’s body, and the body’s natural response is to attack the donated organ.
-As a result, all organ recipients require a lifelong regimen of powerful immunosuppressive drugs to keep the organ from rejecting.
+As a result, all organ recipients require a lifelong regimen of powerful immunosuppressive drugs to keep the organ from rejecting (nmhealth.org).

-The anti-rejection drugs that are prescribed to perform a life-sustaining function also come with a life-threatening risk.
-The drugs have significant side effects and cause certain types of cancer, hypertension, and diabetes and can inhibit the body’s ability to fight off infection.
-Over time, the immune system can still react against the organ.
+Unfortunately, the anti-rejection drugs that are prescribed to perform a life-sustaining function also come with certain risks.
+The immunosuppressive drugs have side effects that range from arthritis to kidney damage.
+Over time, the immune system may still react against the organ.

-The goal of the transplant community is to reduce or eliminate immunosuppressive drug therapy and promote transplantation tolerance by the use of alternative therapies.
+One goal within the transplant community is to reduce or eliminate immunosuppressive drug therapy and promote transplantation tolerance by the use of alternative therapies.

 TRACT Therapy Approach to Eliminating Rejection